There is no shortage of stunning state parks in the North Carolina mountains.

 There are a lot of things to do “in” Boone: visit state parks, visit ski resorts, play the greens at golf courses, hit the Boone hiking trails, buy fresh Christmas trees, and test the fishing spots in the area.

 Home to Appalachian State University, the town of 20,000 people is fully fleeted with Boone attractions, including quality eateries, micro-breweries, museums, and antique shops.

 There’s also a range of accommodations available there, from upscale hotels and King Street apartments to tent camping and lakeside log cabins.

 Blowing Rock is just another 10 miles further south, and it has its own collection of excellent accommodation options, restaurants, and so on.

 READ MORE: The Best Places to Celebrate Christmas in NC

 Located about 35 miles away, New River State Park offers a bevy of camping options, including tent sites, paddle-in sites, and RV hookups.

 The drive-in sites generally have electricity and the works.
 Many of the walk-in campgrounds have bathroom facilities and potable water.

-The paddle-in and backpacking sites are likely to be primitive, with all supplies carried in and out.
+The paddle-in and backpacking sites on the river are likely to be primitive, with all supplies carried in and out.

-New River State Park also offers hiking, paddling, fishing and swimming, so it’s a great place for nature lovers to stay, with Elk Knob an easy afternoon, there-and-back trip.
+New River State Park also offers hiking, kayaking, fishing and swimming, so it’s a great place for nature lovers to stay, with Elk Knob an easy afternoon, there-and-back trip.